 New Sound & Arrangements – Cucco Peña, who initially help to lift Marc Anthony’s career, demonstrates he has plenty of music in him.
 The musicality in this album is simply amazing!
 Just listen to the scales where the trombone play, and the energy of the arrangements.

 I take my hat off to the maestro Cucco Peña!
-Justifiably Luis Enrique shouts several times, “sopla Cucco” (I guess parodying Marc Anthony’s now popular “ataca Sergio”).
+Justifiably Luis Enrique shouts several times, “sopla Cucco”.
+I guess he’s parodying Marc Anthony’s now popular “ataca Sergio”.
 I also have to comment on the electric guitar that shows up with great timing and musicality in several songs.
 Cucco didn’t miss anything here!

 Multiple “mambos” and “coros” – in pop Salsa?
 Nahh…nobody does that, right?
 Or has Cucco Peña gone mad?
 As I said, this album is different.
-In several songs, starting with the very first song and album single “Noche de Copas”, Cucco Peña incorporates more than one mambo (not just the same “mambo” twice, but two different “mambos”), and complex coros that mix from one to another, and may change completely into a 3rd “coro”.
-Yes, the “mambos” are relatively short, but…hey, in a pop Salsa recording this is a novelty!
+In several songs, starting with the very first song and album single “Noche de Copas”.
+Here Cucco Peña incorporates more than one mambo; not just the same “mambo” twice, but two different “mambos”.
+Additionally, he adds complex coros that mix from one to another, and may change completely into a 3rd “coro”.
+Finally, the “mambos” are relatively short, but…hey, in a pop Salsa recording this is a novelty!

 Opportunities Missed in “Jukebox”

 “Ya Comenzó” (why twice?) – I don’t think Luis Enrique and Cucco missed much in “Jukebox”, so I’ll be really picky.
-The one original song of the album, “Ya Comenzó” was included twice, one if Luis Enrique and one in duet with Ruben Blades.
+The one original song of the album, “Ya Comenzó” was included twice.
+One is with Luis Enrique alone and one in duet with Ruben Blades.
 I think the version with Ruben Blades was the only one needed.

 Jukebox interlude – what about if the album would start with an interlude of a sound of a real “vellonara” playing the 1st song of the album, “Noche de Copas”, even capturing ambient sounds of people talking and the coin going down the jukebox to selected the song.
 Then after a few seconds of listening to the old song, it gives way to the new version in the album!
 Ah…I’m just dreaming of playing music producer! 🙂